MehtabSJ003/Disaster-and-Emergency-Aid-Management/README.md

 - **Perishable products**: These include food and medicine, which have an expiry date.
 We refer to these products as *Perishables*.

+To accomplish this task I have created several classes to encapsulate the problem and provide a solution for this application.

 **Tech stacks:**
 - Object-Oriented Programming in C++